 As has been noted, Rimmer could be a better person, but for the vast majority of the series, he can't be bothered to make the effort to be one.
 His acts of a better nature (being concerned when Lister collapses from mutated pnuemonia, blowing up the Time Drive when fighting the Corrupt Future Dwarfers, etc) are very rare and spread fairly widely apart.
 His acts of being a total asshole, on the other hand, come much more frequently.
 Even in general interactions, Rimmer is, more often than not, a pain in the ass.
 However, he's also done stuff like:

-Exterminate the entire population of a planet just for the chance to finally live his dreams of being an Armchair General, and then not being in the slightest bit ashamed of doing so because, A: he won (technically), and B: "they were only wax droids".
+Exterminate the entire population of a planet just for the chance to finally live his dreams of being an Armchair General, and then not being in the slightest bit ashamed of doing so because, A: he won (technically), and B: "they were only wax droids". note It was Lister's fault that Rimmer was acting so more irrationally than usual, but that doesn't change things.

 Force Kryten to help him hijack first Lister's body and then The Cat's body.